gorbeia/testapp001-app/docs/features/reservations.md

 **So that** I can manage my planned events

 **Acceptance Criteria:**
-- List of current/future reservations with dates
+- List of current/future reservations with dates (table view)
 - Historical view of past reservations
-- Ability to cancel upcoming reservations (with time limits)
+- Ability for the creator to cancel their upcoming reservations (with time limits)
 - View reservation details including costs
-- Export personal reservation calendar
+- Export personal reservation list (no calendar export)

 ### Story 3: Reservation Calendar
 **As a** Bazkidea or Laguna
 **I want to** see a calendar of all reservations
 **So that** I can plan around existing bookings

-**Acceptance Criteria:**
-- Monthly/weekly calendar view
-- Color-coded reservations by type
-- Filter by event type
-- Show availability status for different time slots
-- Quick access to create new reservation from calendar

 ## Epic: Reservation Management (Sotolaria/Administratzailea)